 BTS and BLACKPINK – The Kings and Queens of K-pop

 BLACKPINK is the biggest K-pop girl group in the world.
 In 2019, they became the first-ever idol group to play at Coachella.
-In addition, they were the first K-pop group to get over 1 billion views on YouTube with their music video “Ddu-Du Ddu-Du“.
+In addition, they were the first K-pop group to get over 1 billion views on YouTube with their music video “Ddu-Du Ddu-Du.”
 Their latest English-language collaboration with Selena Gomez called “Ice Cream” became a Top 20 radio hit.
-Each has their own successful solo career and is a major player in the fashion/beauty space.
+Each has a successful solo career and is a major player in fashion/beauty.

 What is the future of K-pop going forward?
-With up-and-coming groups such as TXT, Aespa, Itzy, and ATEEZ, the K-pop industry is in good hands.
+The K-pop industry is in good hands with up-and-coming groups such as TXT, Aespa, Itzy, and ATEEZ, and more people wanting to become Kpop stars.